-If your router cannot obtain an IP address from the ISP, you might need to force your modem to recognize your new router by restarting your network.
-For more information, see Sequence to restart your network on page 143.
+If your router cannot obtain an IP address from the ISP, you might need to force your cable or DSL modem to recognize your new router by restarting your network.
+For more information, see Sequence to Restart Your Network on page 159.